Acceleratorer/TensorTonic-Solutions/README.md

 ---

+## Notes

+- These are educational implementations
+- Focus is on correctness, clarity, and fundamentals
+- Solutions are synchronized from TensorTonic

+---

 ## Disclaimer

-This repository contains my own solutions to TensorTonic problems for educational purposes.
+This repository contains my own solutions to TensorTonic problems for learning and reference purposes.

-Please support the original platform here:
+Support the original platform here:
 [TensorTonic](https://tensortonic.com)